rokaenfet/utasaba-gamble-bot/README.md

   - [ ] Grant Money
     - [ ] Via being in VC for over some duration
       - [ ] Move users afk in VC for extended period of time with no activity
-    - [ ] Posting an image of food in a specific chat
+    - [ ] Posting an image of food in a specific chat daily "飯テロ"
       - [ ] Only reward if image is deemed a food img by AI
-    - [ ] Posting an image of animals in a specific chat
+    - [ ] Posting an image of animals in a specific chat daily "動物"
       - [ ] Only reward if image is deemed a food img by AI
     - [x] reward small amount of money if valid しりとり answer
 - [ ] member management